ex8/Mini_Bank/README.md

 # Mini_Bank
-Mini Bank project to better familiarize myself with PostgreSQL and Object Relational Mapping (ORM) technologies along.
+Mini Bank project to better familiarize myself with PostgreSQL and Object Relational Mapping (ORM) technologies.
 I used peewee ORM as it's lightweight and simple.

 # Requirements
 Python 3+ (I am using Python 3.4 when I developed this)